rish2408/OMDB-Movie-Rating-App/README.md

 - This web application can be used for searching movies.

-- User can view extra details about the movie upon clicking its poster like genre, cast, plot, runtime etc.
+- User can view extra details about the movie upon clicking its poster like movie name and year of release.

 - Weekly top 20 trending movies section.